Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

 The series of Transfer Vists have been completed and Waterways Forward moves to it’s next phase.

 The Masterclasses are an important milestone in Waterways Forward.
-Experts in the fields of governance will help link good practices identified by the project’s partners, assessing how these can be taken a stage further, incorporated into regional policies and linked to future funding schemes.
+Experts in the fields of governance will help link good practices identified by the project’s partners, see assessing how these can be taken a stage further, approved incorporated into regional policies and linked to future funding schemes.

 At the same time, experts in environmental and climate change issues will address these topics and will conclude which are the most important issues, which Waterways Forward will include in its policy recommendations to the EU’s funders, policy makers and legislators.